hashicorp/nomad/website/source/guides/operations/deployment-guide.html.md

 ## Reference Material

 This deployment guide is designed to work in combination with the [Nomad Reference Architecture](/guides/operations/reference-architecture.html) and [Consul Deployment Guide](https://www.consul.io/docs/guides/deployment-guide.html).
-Although not a strict requirement to follow the Nomad Reference Architecture, please ensure you are familiar with the overall architecture design; for example installing Nomad server agents on multiple physical or virtual (with correct anti-affinity) hosts for high-availability.
+Although it is not a strict requirement to follow the Nomad Reference Architecture, please ensure you are familiar with the overall architecture design.
+For example, installing Nomad server agents on multiple physical or virtual (with correct anti-affinity) hosts for high-availability.

 ## Overview